lcdonaldson/Genesis/README.md

 Progressive Web App - are pwa-

 Quasar - will be q-

-Regex will be - rgx (regex will be followed by language specs like this. rgx-py = regex python)

 ** At this point there are 66 active repos but almost all of them need to be archived, turned private or just deleted.
 However, If this is done before a year of them being inactive then it removes my tracked progress in the coding chart.
 So I will be eliminating these one by one as they reach that year mark.
 Therefore, my inital repo count will climb dramatically before falling back down to a manageable number over this next year. **